Greenleaf (TV series): Development

 On July 30, 2015, OWN announced that it had ordered Greenleaf—a new drama following an African-American megachurch run by the eponymous family in Memphis, Tennessee.
 Both Greenleaf and another series announced that year, Queen Sugar, were the first scripted series acquired by OWN that were not produced by Tyler Perry.
 The series was created by Lost and Six Feet Under writer Craig Wright and executive produced by Oprah Winfrey with Wright and Lionsgate Television, with 13 episodes for the first season set for production later in 2015.
 On September 9, 2015, The Book of Negroes writer and director Clement Virgo joined the series as executive producer and director of the pilot episode.

 Filming of the first season began in October, 2015 in Atlanta, and ended on March 24, 2016.
 On January 21, 2016, it was announced that the series would debut with a two-night premiere at 10 p.m.
 Tuesday, May 24, 2016 and 10 p.m.
 Wednesday, May 25, and would regularly air on Wednesdays at 10 p.m.
 Later premiere was moved to June 21, 2016 and June 22, 2016.
 The world premiere of Greenleaf was during the Tribeca Film Festival in April, before its television debut in June, of 2016.

-In 2020, it was announced that Craig Wright is writing a spinoff for series.
+In 2020, it was announced that Craig Wright is writing a spinoff for the series.
 The series will focus on Lady Mae's new role as pastor of a church.

 Casting

 Casting advertising began in August 2015.
-On August 24, 2015, it was announced that Lynn Whitfield, Merle Dandridge and Desiree Ross are the first actors cast in series.
+On August 24, 2015, it was announced that Lynn Whitfield, Merle Dandridge and Desiree Ross are the first actors cast in the series.
 Emmy Award winner Whitfield will star as Lady Mae Greenleaf, Bishop Greenleaf's wife, steely and power and money hungry matriarch of the family, while Dandridge play her estranged daughter who returns to home with her teenage daughter (played by Ross).
 On September 3, 2015, Keith David was cast in the leading role of Bishop James Greenleaf, the family patriarch and leader of Calvary Fellowship World Ministries.
 On September 4, 2015 Tye White has been cast as son-in-law of the Bishop.
 On September 9, 2015, Lamman Rucker, Kim Hawthorne and Deborah Joy Winans have landed the last three regular roles.
 Rucker plays eldest son, Jacob, while Hawthorne stars as his controlling wife, Kerissa.
 Winans plays Charity, the youngest daughter of the Bishop.

 On September 24, 2015, it was announced that series' executive producer Oprah Winfrey joined Greenleaf in a recurring role as Mavis McCready, the sister of Lady Mae Greenleaf.
 Whitfield and Winfrey previous co-starred in the 1989 miniseries The Women of Brewster Place.
 On November 20, 2015, Anna Diop was cast as a teacher who is engaged to Greenleaf Estate's manager.
 Three days later, it was announced that Terri J. Vaughn will recur as chief housekeeper at Greenleaf mansion.

-For the second season, Lovie Simone and GregAlan Williams were promoted to series regulars after appearing as recurring in almost all episodes in first season.
+For the second season, Lovie Simone and Gregory Alan Williams were promoted to series regulars after appearing as recurring in almost all episodes in the first season.